-Q: We just had new floors installed in a 1 year old home, on the entire first floor, with a crawl space underneath.
+Q: We just had new floors installed in a 1-year-old home, on the entire first floor, with a crawl space underneath.
 This is a redo job since the original floor had to be ripped up, because of major cupping due to moisture in the subfloor.
 Now we have new, prefinished floors (on a dry subfloor).
-In various locations we hear a popping or cracking sound in hardwood floors.
-Any ideas, before we go back to the installer?
+In various locations, we hear a popping or cracking sound in hardwood floors.

 A: This would likely be the floor shrinking.
 Especially if the tongue and groove are a very tight fit, any movement is likely to make a sound like that.
 Nothing to worry about yet.
 Try to keep the RH in the home as constant as possible, or avoid sudden, dramatic swings in humidity.